alamin066/Machine-Learning-Project/README.md

 # Machine-Learning-Project
-This  is for Machine Learning Project
+This  is for Machine Learning and Deep Learning Project